renerocksai/slides/README.md

 This app is supposed to be much simpler and quicker to use (for people like me) than my more powerful take on the whole slideshow matter, [Bûllets](https://github.com/renerocksai/bullets), while still being totally functional.
 The reason for increased ease of use and speed is that, with slides, entire slideshows can be expressed in an easy text format, and it can also be used in tandem with an external text editor such as [neovim](https://neovim.io/).

 If you want to play with _slides_ you can download the current release from the [releases section](https://github.com/renerocksai/slides/releases) on GitHub.
 I will release versions as I see fit.
-Please note, that currently, the releases are a bit outdated.
-I am re-working the build and release pipeline.

 ## Highlights